By using this site, you agree to the Privacy Policy and Terms of Use.

 Can I substitute smoked salt for regular salt?

-For longer storage, freeze in small portions; thaw only what you need.
+For longer storage, freeze small portions and thaw only what you need to keep aroma fresh.

 See also: Smoked Salt